maze logo

 Developing personas should be done on a case-by-case basis that takes great consideration of user context.
 For example, when using personas to understand the adoption of a new product feature—is gender really relevant?
 Or, is it a piece of demographic information that permits implicit bias?

-Maze’s Ash Oliver, UX Designer & Design Advocate, shared more on this:
+Maze’s Ash Oliver, Brand Experience Designer & Founder of Foster, shared more on this:

 “We’re talking about humans evaluating humans, so naturally there’s a lot of opportunity for bias.
 We come with it.
 It will be there unless we’re relevant and engaged in addressing it.